adi-bal/adi-bal/README.md

 ### Hi there!
 ##### Welcome to my github profile!
-I am currently working on a bunch of projects in electronics and computing, and will populate the rest of my gihub very soom!
+I am currently working on a bunch of projects in electronics and computing, and will populate the rest of my github very soom!